uchoromanska/uchoromanska.github.io/_posts/2015-05-17-SpringIO-review.md

 Finally - every attendee got a  gift pack which contained t-shirt.
 Unfortunately there were only men t-shirt, nobody thought about those (approximately) 10 women ;)

-Big advantage of the conference was its place - Barcelona, one of the most beautiful cities in Span.
+Big advantage of the conference was its place - Barcelona, one of the most beautiful cities in Spain.

 ![city]({{ site.baseurl }}/images/springIoBarcelona/IMG_20150429_205511_s.jpg "city")